-As a general rule, some of the hardest-to-digest vegan foods are those that are richest in protein: particularly beans and wheat gluten.
-So vegan protein powder makes a great alternative—just one scoop of most brands provides nearly the amount of protein as an entire 16-ounce can of beans!
+Many of the hardest-to-digest vegan foods are those that are richest in protein—particularly beans and wheat gluten.
+So vegan protein powder makes a great alternative.
+Just one scoop mixed into water provides nearly the amount of protein as an entire 16-ounce can of beans!

 Adults should consume, on a daily basis, about one gram of protein per kilogram of body weight.
 On top of this, much of this protein should come from lysine-rich foods like beans, nuts, seeds, and quinoa.
-One way to help ensure you’re getting enough protein is to get into the habit of choosing meals that contain at least one protein-rich item.
-If, for whatever reason, you find you’re still coming up short on protein—or you don’t eat many lysine-rich foods—a vegan protein powder is a great way to make up the difference.
+One way to help ensure you’re getting sufficient protein is to get into the habit of choosing meals that contain at least one protein-rich item.
+If, for whatever reason, you find you’re still coming up short—or you don’t eat many lysine-rich foods—a vegan protein powder is a great way to make up the difference.

-Amazon’s got several good brands of vegan protein powder.
+Amazon carries all the top brands of vegan protein powder.
 Our favorite is Orgain Organic Protein Powder in vanilla or chocolate.
 Orgain’s protein powder is made from the same high-quality organic ingredients found in premium brands costing twice the price, and it also packs in some omega-3s thanks to organic chia seeds.
 If you decide to give protein powder a try, we highly recommend also buying a 16-ounce shaker bottle.
 These bottles can be a little hard to find in the 16-ounce size because, most of the time, shaker bottles are used for electrolyte drinks that are consumed in larger amounts.